nagaozen/asp-xtreme-evolution/README.md

 3. If your server does not provide a default cgi-bin folder, create a virtual directory named "cgi-bin" in your domain root pointing to /lib/axe/bin.
 Don't forget to check "Execute (such as ISAPI applications or CGI)"; Otherwise, move the contents of /lib/axe/bin to your cgi-bin folder.

-4. Give only "Read and Write" permission to your /app/cache folder.
+4. Give only "Write" permission to your /app/writables folder.
+It's ONLY WRITE!
+DO NOT let users to Read or specially EXECUTE anything.

 5. Go to your site properties and in ISAPI Filters tab, click [Add].
 Fill the box with the following data:
    Filter name: IIRF
    [Browse...] to /lib/axe/bin/IsapiRewrite4.dll

-6. Yet in the site properties, go to the Custom Errors tab and look for 500;100 Default "Internal Server Error - ASP Error".
-Click [Edit...]
-   Message type: URL
-   URL: /app/views/error.asp

-7. Go to your Web Service Extensions and Add the binaries that comes with the package.
+6. Go to your Web Service Extensions and Add the binaries that comes with the package.
 They are located at /lib/axe/bin and their names are:
     * CB Image Resizer (Imager.dll)
     * CB Zip (CBZIP.exe)
     * Ionics ISAPI Rewriting Filter (IsapiRewrite4.dll)